 Mike made many live appearances after that point, including the Genesis reunion tour in 2007, but was perhaps missing the writing element.
 This desire to collaborate would eventually lead to the Mechanics going back to basics in 2009 to work on a new album with vocalists Andrew Roachford and Tim Howar.
 That album, The Road, was released in 2011.
 Their next album Let Me Fly is expected in early 2017.

-Mike currently lives in Surrey with his wife Angie.
+Mike currently lives in West Sussex with his wife Angie.
 They have three children: Kate, Tom and Harry.
 Outside of music, Mike enjoys polo, cycling and golf, and is an active contributor to multiple charities.